The global mobile internet was born today 18 years ago, on February 22, 1999

 For detailed market data, statistics and analysis of Japan’s highly competitive mobile communications market, read our market report on Japan’s telecom markets, which includes analysis and data for Japan’s wireless, fixed, ADSL and FTTH markets, and detailed financial data, analysis, and comparison of the financial performance of NTT, NTT Docomo, SoftBank and KDDI.

-We are also preparing reports on Japan’s cloud and data center markets – contact us for details.
+We are also preparing reports on Japan’s cloud and data center markets –

 Learn more about SoftBank, Masayoshi Son, and his 30/300 year vision for SoftBank